Who we are

 In terms of being contacted for marketing and campaigning purposes we would contact you for additional consent.

-We may pass your personal data on to third-party service providers in the course of dealing with your case, such as local authorities, government agencies, public bodies, health trusts, regulators, and so on.
+We may pass your personal data on to third-party service providers in the course of dealing with your case, such as; other elected representatives, local authorities, government agencies, public bodies, health boards, regulators, and so on.
 Any third parties that we may share your data with are obliged to keep your details securely, and to use them only to fulfil the service they provide you on our behalf.

 We will process (collect, store and use) the information you provide in a manner compatible with the The Data Protection Act 2018 – the UK’s implementation of the EU General Data Protection Regulation (GDPR).
 We will endeavour to keep your information accurate and up to date, and not keep it for longer than is necessary.

 Only data relevant to individual cases/enquires will be collected and only processed for purposes which are compatible with the case for which it was obtained.

-This may include name; address; contact telephone number; email address; date of birth; National Insurance number; Home Office number; Passport number, or other reference numbers, and so on.
+This may include name; address; telephone number; email address; date of birth; National Insurance number; Home Office number; Passport number, or other reference numbers, and so on.

 Some personal data is classified under the 2018 Act as ‘special categories’.
-The following information will only be collected if relevant to your particular case; race; ethnic origin, political opinions; religious beliefs; philosophical beliefs; trade union membership; genetic data, biometric data; health data; sexual orientation.
+The following information will only be collected if relevant to your particular case; race; ethnic origin, political opinions; religious beliefs; philosophical beliefs; trade union membership; genetic data; biometric data; health data; sexual orientation.

 Our aim is not to be intrusive, and we undertake not to ask irrelevant or unnecessary questions.
 Moreover, the information you provide will be subject to rigorous measures and procedures to minimise the risk of unauthorised access or disclosure.

 How will my information be stored

-Paperwork relevant to your case will be scanned into our caseworking system (Caseworker.mp).
-No paper files or original copies of documents will be retained by Marion Fellows’ office unless otherwise agreed.
+Paperwork relevant to your case will be scanned into our casework system (Caseworker.mp).
+No paper files or original copies of documents will be retained by us unless otherwise agreed.